vseslavcharodei/tftp-monitor/README.md

 As you can see during execution CronJob creates the corresponding Job according to schedule.
 Appropriate Job creates the corresponding Pod that executes script mounted from ConfigMap specified as a volume in tftp-monitor.yaml.

-Using the above command you can see the status of executed Job/Pod - **Completed** means that Job/Pod has been finished successfully, other states that you may see:
+Using the above command you can see a status of executed Job/Pod - **Completed** means that Job/Pod has been finished successfully, other states that you may see:
 **Error** - pod was executed, but command finished with non-zero error code;
 **CrashLoopBackOff** - Pod is tried to start, then finished with error, that started again;
 **Running** - Pod is running

-You can check everything that the monitoring script prints to STDOUT during execution inside Pod:
+You can check everything that the monitoring script prints to STDOUT during execution inside a Pod:
 ```
 # logs can be retrieved using kubernetes API for all runs in a batch:
 # get all pods names with lable app=tftp-monitor, print only names: